nuwaLab/wingmuzz/README.md

 # WingFuzz
-Wingfuzz is a collaborative fuzzing mechanism of leading flight and black-box wingmate.
+Wingfuzz is a collaborative fuzzing mechanism of blackbox leading flight and greybox wingman.

-Leading flight uses aflnet and wingmate uses boofuzz.
+Leading flight uses Boofuzz, Peach and Spike.
+Wingman uses Aflnet.